Reigate College Reigate College

 Is work experience compulsory?

 Work experience is a vital part of getting students ready for their next steps.
-Therefore, all Lower Sixth students are required to undertake work experience during the academic year.
+Therefore, all Lower Sixth students are required to undertake face to face work experience during the academic year.
 The Careers Department are able to assist with finding placements if students are unable to find their own.

 I’ve heard a lot about your Enrichment Programme – is that for all students?

-Yes – Students can select from a list of around 50 different activities that take place during lunchtimes and after College.
+Yes – students can select from a list of around 50 different activities and clubs that take place during our dedicated enrichment slots, as well as lunchtimes and after College.
 The College also runs student-to-student mentorship programmes, as well as offering volunteering opportunities.

 Students will be given information about the Autumn 2025 Enrichment Programme during their first couple of weeks of term.